 Yalla, Count Me In!
 A national, grassroots coalition-led movement to Get Out The Count (GOTC) of Arab Americans for the 2020 Census.
 It is a joint project of the Arab American Institute Foundation and the American-Arab Anti-Discrimination Committee.

-For questions about this information, contact Laura Tadena, Inclusive Services Consultant.
+For questions about this information, contact Laura Tadena, Equity and Inclusion Consultant.